UnwarySage/unwarysage.github.io/content/md/posts/2021-02-17-blog-the-second.md

 ## Reignition
 I hadn't touched this blog in a long time, but needing some projects to keep my skills up, I've decided to ressurect it.
 However, I didn't want to go back to the standard GitHub Pages Jekyll workflow.
-I found my relative inability to tinker constraining, as I didn't know the udnerlying language, namely Ruby.
+I found my relative inability to tinker constraining, as I didn't know the underlying language, namely Ruby.
 Jekyll is a fine project, but I'm principally a Clojure dev, and I want to feel like I own my blog, and that means the code that powers it.

 ## Enter Cryogen